imveryfat/chess/README.md

-# chess
+# PythonChess
-A python chess engine made by chatGPT
+A python chess engine made by chatGPT cuz why not